 EI Paso is the cultural center of the Southwest, enriched for more than four centuries by contributions from Native Americans, Spanish Settlers, Europeans and Asians.
 The city's international flavor is apparent in the variety of cultural facilities and events, 18 museums, more than 35 art galleries, and 28 resident visual artists of national acclaim.
 Beyond this southwestern Texan city and across the Rio Grande, lies Ciudad Juarez, Mexico.
 The night in EI Paso will be spent at the Quality Inn.
 An exceptional dinner of local heritage will be enjoyed at the famous Carlos & Mickey's Casa Souza.
 (B, D)

-After having breakfast at the Quality Inn, the tour will continue to San Antonio where the group will stay two nights at the historical Menger Hotel.
+After having breakfast at the Quality Inn, the tour will continue to San Antonio, where the group will stay two nights at the historical Menger Hotel.
 The travelers will be close to the center of the city's attractions such as Las Villita, the Paseo del Rio Hub, The Alamo, and the Spanish Governor's Palace.
 Before visiting The Alamo, we will attend a viewing at the IMAX Theatre entitled “The Price of Freedom”.
 This movie tells all about The Alamo and the historical impact of the site.
 There will be adequate time to explore the historical spots of this wonderful city and to discover the unique shops specializing in southwestern themes.
-Dinner Monday night will be at the first Fuddruckers, a world famous restaurant that was founded in San Antonio in 1979.
+In the afternoon, we will have special step on guides as we tour the city of San Antonio.
+Dinner Monday night will be at the first Fuddruckers, a world-famous restaurant that was founded in San Antonio in 1979.
 (B, D)

 In New Orleans, the tour group will stay at the Hilton Inn, adjacent to the French Quarter.
-There will be a visit to the French Quarter and the group will have the perfect ending to our Grand Western Tour at The Grand Isle Restaurant.
-(D)
+There will be a visit to the French Quarter and the group will have the perfect ending to our Grand Western Tour at Coterie Restaurant.
+(B, D)

-The Grand Western Tour will leave New Orleans and stop in Atlanta for lunch at the The Varsity, known as the World’s largest drive in restaurant which was first opened in 1928.
-We will then continue toward Winston-Salem, arriving between 7:00 and 7:30 PM at Brookstown Inn, from where they departed.
-In the event of an unexpected delay, parents will be informed when they come to meet the bus on Wednesday, July 19.
+The Grand Western Tour will leave New Orleans and stop in Atlanta for lunch at The Varsity, known as the World’s largest drive-in restaurant which was first opened in 1928.
+We will continue toward Winston-Salem, arriving between 7:00 and 7:30 PM at Brookstown Inn from where they departed.
+In the event of an unexpected delay, parents will be informed when they come to meet the bus on Wednesday, July 17.

 **Meals included in the tour are indicated in the itinerary as follows: